Here's everything you need to know about the holy month of Ramadan, including 2025 dates, Ramadan bazaars, and where to break fast with the fam!

 All you need to know about Ramadan in Singapore

 The start of Ramadan differs each year, depending on the moon’s cycle.
 Ramadan starts when the new moon first appears in the night sky.
 A full moon marks the middle of Ramadan.
-As the moon wanes to the other side, Ramadan finishes.
+As the moon wanes to the other side, Ramadan finishes and Syawal, or Hari Raya Aidilfitri, begins.

-This year’s observance commences from the evening of 11 March to 9 April 2024 in Singapore.
+This year’s observance commences from the evening of 1 March to 30 March 2025 in Singapore.
+The first day of the fasting month of Ramadan began on 2 March 2025.
 During the month of Ramadan, Muslims don’t eat or drink during daylight hours.
 This is known as fasting.

 Why do Muslims fast?